Coronavirus: St Patrick’s Day parades cancelled and €2bn aid package unveiled

 - Global cases exceed 110,000 , according to estimates

-Concerns over the impact of Coronavirus on the global economy have prompted some of the biggest one-day stock market falls since the 2008 crash.
+Concerns over the impact of coronavirus on the global economy on Monday prompted some of the biggest one-day stock market falls since the 2008 crash.

 US stocks plunged 7 per cent after opening on Monday, triggering a 15-minute trading halt for the first time since December 2008.